 Step 2: Be admitted to the Graduate School as a degree seeking or non-degree seeking student.

-Step 3: Complete the Endorsement Questionnaire for the Office of Teacher Education.
+Step 3: Complete the Endorsement Questionnaire for the Razorback Educator Development Hub.
 This questionnaire will allow us to track those seeking an endorsement and better assist you in the process.

-Step 4: Complete required coursework and testing (see below for your licensure area)
+Step 4: Complete required coursework and testing (see the table below for your licensure area)

-Step 5: Upon completing your coursework and testing, submit the application to add the endorsement in your Arkansas Educator Licensure System Profile.
-Click the link below for instructions to follow after completion of all requirements:
+Step 5: Upon completing your coursework and testing, you will need to submit the application to add the endorsement in your Arkansas Educator Licensure System profile. https://aels.ade.arkansas.gov/AELS/Account/TeacherLogin.aspx

 Endorsement Programs of Study